sd2379/docs-oxd-prod/3.1.0/sources/plugin/roundcube/index.md

 2. Only register and allow ongoing access to users with one or more of the following roles in the OP: Using this option you can limit login to users who have a specified role in the OP, for instance `roundcube`.
 This is not configurable in all OP's.
 It is configurable if you are using a Gluu Server.
 [Follow the instructions below](#role-based-enrollment) to limit access based on an OP role.
 3. URI of the OpenID Provider: insert the URI of the OpenID Connect Provider.
 4. Custom URI after logout: custom URI after logout (for example "Thank you" page).
-5. oxd port: enter the oxd-server port (you can find this in the `oxd-server/conf/oxd-conf.json` file).
+5. oxd port: enter the oxd-local port (you can find this in the `oxd-local/conf/oxd-conf.json` file).
 6. Click `Register` to continue.

 If your OpenID Provider supports dynamic registration, no additional steps are required in the general tab and you can navigate to the [OpenID Connect Configuration](#openid-connect-configuration) tab.